 First, register for a New York Summer Intensive course.
 As soon as you receive confirmation of your registration, you can submit the online application for summer housing below:

-Housing check-in is the Monday before the program starts and check-out is the Saturday after the program ends.
 Full payment is required when you submit your application.
 All housing accommodations are suite style and have shared bedrooms.
-Due to the structure of our suites, married or co-ed rooms are not available.
+Because of the structure of our suites, married or co-ed rooms are not available.
 Space is limited.
-The deadline to apply for guaranteed housing is April 1.
+The deadline to apply for guaranteed housing is April 15.

-Cancel up to by 4 weeks prior to check-in: 100% refund; Cancel 3 weeks prior to check-in: 50% refund; Cancel 2 weeks or less prior to check-in or after the program begins: no refund
+Cancel up to four weeks prior to check-in: 100% refund; cancel three weeks prior to check-in: 50% refund; cancel two weeks or less prior to check-in or after the program begins: no refund.

 There is no meal plan, but residents can cook in their rooms.
-In the neighborhood, there are restaurants, cafes, and fast-food venues to fit every need and budget.
+In the neighborhood, there are restaurants, cafes, and fast-food venues to suit every need and budget.

 Entry to our residence halls is monitored at all times.
 Every residence hall has a security guard at the front desk 24 hours per day.
 All guests, including parents, guardians, and siblings, must leave a photo ID and register in the guest log when visiting.

-Students 19 years of age and older may request overnight guest accommodations which are available on a limited basis.
+Students 19 years of age and older can request overnight guest accommodations, which are available on a limited basis.
+Please see your Residence Hall Office for more information.

 Although we highly recommend it, students are not required to live on campus.
 If you are visiting from out of town and prefer to find your own housing, the Housing Office maintains a list of shares and sublets that may be of assistance.
 Send an email to email@example.com for more information.